Mindinventory/Lassi-Android/README.md

 * Filter by particular media type
 * Filter videos by min and max time
 * Enable/disable camera from LassiOption
+* You can open System Default view for file selection by using MediaType.FILE_TYPE_WITH_SYSTEM_VIEW

 # Usage